anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 (together with others, see the [relative](#wrapper-checks) section) on both the digests against the storage to check that neither of the transactions has already been executed: if this doesn't hold, the `WrapperTx` will not be included into the mempool/block respectively.
-If both checks pass then the transaction is included in the block and executed.
-In the `finalize_block` function we will add the transaction's hash to storage to prevent re-executions.
+If both checks pass then both of the hashes are added to the write ahead log in `process_proposal` to be then committed to storage: using the WAL allows us to prevent a replay of a transaction in the same block.
+The transaction is then included in the block and executed.

-We will first add the hash of the wrapper transaction.
-After that, in the following block, we deserialize the inner transaction, check the correct order of the transactions in the block and execute the tx: if it runs out of gas then we'll avoid storing its hash to allow rewrapping and executing the transaction, otherwise we'll add the hash in storage (both in case of success or failure of the tx).
+In the next block we deserialize the inner transaction, check the validity of the decrypted txs and their correct order: if the order is off a new round of tendermint will start.
+If instead an error is found in any single decrypted tx, we remove from storage the previously inserted hash of the inner tx to allow it to be rewrapped, and discard the tx itself.
+Finally, in `finalize_block` we execute the tx: if it runs out of gas then we'll remove its hash from storage, again to allow rewrapping and executing the transaction, otherwise we'll keep the hash in storage (both in case of success or failure of the tx).

 #### Optional unshielding